|

 I. Sri Guru Gobind Singh ji II.
 Sri Guru Amardas ji

-III.
-Sri Guru Teg Bahadur ji IV.
+Guru Teg Bahadur ji IV.
 Sri Guru Nanak Dev ji

 13. Who is the 9th Guru?